Nursery Rhymes

 Middle Ages Hygiene - Personal Hygiene

 During the Middle Ages the crusaders brought soap back from the far East to Europe.
 People generally washed in cold water unless they were wealthy when hot water would be provided for bathing purposes.
 Bathing was usually conducted in wooden barrels but simply designed bathrooms were added in Medieval Castle interiors for the lords.
 Before people entered the Great Hall for meals they washed their hands.
 As cleanliness and hygiene improved during the Middle Ages lavers were introduced which were stone basins used for washing and provided at the entrances of castle dining halls.
-Bathing was usually conducted in wooden barrels but simply designed bathrooms were added in Medieval Castle interiors for the wealthy nobles and lords.

 Middle Ages Hygiene - Dental Hygiene